 The summer is such a wonderful time in our garden with so much growing and going on, but before you know autumn is on the way…

-Looking back, though, we’ve had a fab time with our events and activities, kicking off with Common People which we organised for CCMAC.
+Looking back, though, we’ve had a fab time with our events and activities, kicking off with Common People in May which we organised for CCMAC.
 The sun shone, there was live music on the Bandstand, and we ran our popular Bake-Off cake and plant stall to raise money to keep our garden growing.

 Our regular Saturday sessions have been a huge amount of fun, rounded off each week with lunch cooked using produce from the garden.